 Long term, the goal is broader deployment.

-“This is not a one-size-fits-all solution,” Gregory said.
+“This is not a one-size-fits-all solution,” Gregory admits.
 “But it opens the door to regions where every other model breaks down.”

-From ground towers to blockchain to stratospheric aircraft, we’re redesigning what mobile infrastructure can be, and who it can serve.
+From ground towers to blockchain to stratospheric aircraft, we’re redesigning what mobile infrastructure can be, and whom it can serve.

 Join the movement.
 Reclaim power over the ground, the skies, and everything in between.